ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_exam/exam02.md

 The midterm is cumulative but will focus more on topics covered after midterm 1.
 Be sure to thoroughly review material from Weeks 3 -7

 1. Pointers:
-   * Declarion and initialization for pointers to different data types
+   * Declarion and initialization for pointers to different data types, address and indirection operators
    * Pointers and arrays (similarities and differences)
    * Pointer arithmetic
    * Pointers to pointers